-I had lunch today with John Patishnock, an employee of the Penn State Alumni Association and freelance writer who will be working with NVS on an upcoming project.
+I had lunch today with John Patishnock, an employee of the Penn State Alumni Association and freelance writer.
 John is a local who recently returned home after several years living away from Pennsylvania, and he writes a regular column for the Centre County Gazette on his experiences “Re-discovering Happy Valley.”

 His introductory piece recounts a family hike up Mount Nittany, fulfillment of a long-delayed requirement for any legitimate “Penn State bucket list.”
 Of course, we have a soft spot for Mount Nittany memories and the like, as evidenced by our release of “Conserving Mount Nittany”.
 One passage in particular caught my attention, because it speaks to the distinctive Spirit of the Valley we seek to conserve.
 John and his hiking party have reached the famed Mike Lynch overlook and are admiring the view of town and campus…